-Project completion added value mountain agriculture
+Project closing meeting Added value mountain agriculture

 • e.g. the output of food and the input of feed for it,